Kutubkhan2005/Django--an-app-at-a-time/README.rst

 Django, an app at a time
 *******************************

-A heavily commented Django project dedicated to teaching the framework or refresh one's memory.
+This is a heavily commented Django project dedicated to teaching the framework or refresh one's memory.
 Each app demonstrates a few essential Django features so you can see how it all fit together by looking at the code and testing the result in your browser.
 There is nothing do except run and read.

 Currently:

-- Project : see how settings and urls.py work
+- Project : See how settings and urls.py work
-- App 1: hello world
+- App 1: Hello world
-- App 2: hello again
+- App 2: Hello again
-- App 3: basic routing
+- App 3: Basic routing
-- App 4: creating links
+- App 4: Creating links
-- App 5: GET, POST and cookies
+- App 5: Get, post and cookies
-- App 6: templates, tags and filters
+- App 6: Templates, tags and filters
-- App 7: static files
+- App 7: Static files
-- App 8: reusable app
+- App 8: Reusable app

 What's to come: